 There Are Two Common Types Of Rental Concessions In NYC

-The other type of rental concessions landlords offer are aimed at enticing brokers to lure renters on behalf of landlords.
+The other type of rental concessions landlords offer is aimed at enticing brokers to lure renters on behalf of landlords.
 The tactic is referred to as an 'OP' (also known as Owner Pays or Owner Paid).
-This means that the landlord is willing to pay the broker fee, ultimately signaling to the public that the apartment is 'No Fee' because the renter will incur no extra broker fee charges.
-Commonly used terms such 'OP Fee' or 'One Month OP' are advertised on websites.
-The amount that is paid out from the landlord to the broker is in the amount of one months rent.
+What is the meaning of 1 month OP?
+I month OP means that the landlord, aka the 'owner', is willing to pay the broker fee, ultimately signaling to the public that the apartment is 'No-Fee' because the renter will incur no extra broker fee charges.
+Commonly used terms such as 'OP Fee' or 'One Month OP' are advertised on websites.
+The amount that is paid out from the landlord to the broker is in the amount of one month's rent.
 This is why many times landlords advertise the concession and/or property, as one month free and/or a one month OP.
 See below for examples advertised by Icon Realty.

 Keep Your Eye Out For The Extra Month Concessions

 There is one note every renter should be cognizant of, and that is if you go with a broker to a building that is paying an OP OR a month free (which is most common) you will lose out on collecting the free month because that sum will be paid to the broker, in these cases it might be smarter to go sans broker so you, as a renter, can benefit the most from the concessions.
 However, if you go with a broker to a building that is offering an OP AND a month free you can be entitled to collect one month free and have your landlord pay your broker fee.